 - “be mine” text (download file below)

-- basic sewing supplies (optional though I highly recommend because it looks so cool!!)
+- basic sewing supplies (this is optional, though I highly recommend it because it looks really cool with some stitching)

 Valentine’s Day “be mine” T-Shirt